Gaupemor/High-level_Python/assignment6/README.md

 ```
 Run with visualize.py
 Follow the text menu
+If ran as a script, shows plot
+Otherwise, returns the the matplotlib object, training score, validation score

 Note: The plotting does not work.
 I was not able to make it work without making
       substantial changes to the code, so I refrained from doing so.